How to Hire a Car Abroad

 We recommend driving a car during vacations.
 It is important to prepare well.
 Compare prices and book a car only from reputable companies.

 Read the hire car terms and understand the insurance coverage well.
-It is advisable to purchase additional coverage, but this can be obtained at a lower price from third parties.
+It is advisable to purchase additional coverage, but this can often be obtained at a lower price from third-party providers.
 For example, Discover Cars sells inexpensive full protection covers.

 As long as you follow the car hire terms well, there won't be any extra fees.
-Also, local traffic laws should be followed to avoid unnecessary fines.
+Additionally, local traffic laws should be adhered to to avoid unnecessary fines.
 We recommend downloading an offline map of the region you are travelling to save data while navigating.
 Lastly, be willing to give way to speeding drivers.
 Prioritise safety while driving in all cases!
 Don't drink and drive.
 Fasten your seat belt and have a happy journey!

 Have you hired a car abroad?
 Please share your experience or any additional tips with us.